ispamm/PHBreast/README.md

 - `--model_state=/path/to/weights` with the path of the dowloaded weights.
 - `--evaluate_model=True`.

+### Visualization :chart_with_upwards_trend:

+To visualize the saliency maps and activation maps you can use the notebook Visualize.ipynb.

 ## Pretrained models :nut_and_bolt:

 | Model                        | Params | Storage Mem | Pretraining mode | Employed Dataset | Weights Link |